 • No way to create public groups

-There is no such thing as the wrong platform for your bracket challenge, but shopping around can help ensure you’re getting the right features and experience to make the 2018 season as fun as possible.
+There is no such thing as the wrong platform for your bracket challenge, but shopping around can help ensure you’re getting the right features and experience to make this season as fun as possible.

 Just don’t miss the lock-in deadlines!